makevoid/centex-market-taker-bot/Readme.md

 # centex-market-taker-bot

-Simple market taker bot for cente - this bot can place buy orders that take (match) active market offers (sell orders)
+Simple market taker bot for the Centex crypto exchange - this bot can place buy orders that take (match) active market offers (sell orders)

 #### Exchange: